Clearwell Caves and Ancient Iron Mines

 Iron ore in the form of ochre has been mined at Clearwell since the Middle Stone Age (about 5000 BCE).
 Ochre coloured brown, red, purple, and yellow is still mined at Clearwell today, mostly using hand tools similar to those used by ancient miners long ago.
 Much of the ochre is used to produce natural paints that are highly prized by artists.

-Editors Note - Our family took one of the guided tours of Clearwel Caves and really enjoyed ourselves.
-The tour guide was knowledgable and entertaining, and we had a great time.
+Our family took one of the guided tours of Clearwell Caves and really enjoyed ourselves.
+The tour guide was knowledgeable and entertaining, and we had a great time.
 Do yourself a favour and wear good, waterproof footwear!

 About Clearwell Caves and Ancient Iron Mines